micahco/musli/README.md

 <code><strong>-s, --scan</strong></code>

 Scans your music directory for compatible music files.
-This may take a while the first time, but subsequent scans (like when you add new files to your music directory) shouldn't take long.
+This may take a while the first time, but subsequent scans should be faster (for when you add new files to your music directory).

+<code><strong>-t, --tidy</strong></code>

+Scrubs library for any files that no longer exist.
+Run this after you delete files from your music directory.

 <code><strong>-y, --year</strong> year(-end)</code>